tariq7299/ArabicApp/to-do.md

 ## HeroSection
 - Ask ahmed ali what to replace the videos in the first section in camply website ??
 - +Put the logo in mobile navbar
+- Add more padddin-bottom to the hero title header

 ## MyTitle
 - Find another bettert way to define the textColor for the title !! like it is very clunky right now